What Nonprofits Should Know About Process Automation

 One Blackbaud customer, San Diego Humane Society, was able to save more than 200 hours of staff time by automating their sustained giving program, eliminating the manual work of charging each donor each month.

-Not only does automation give your staff more time to do more impactful and strategic work, but it can also give you more confidence that your impact tracking is accurate.
+Not only does automation give your nonprofit staff more time to do more impactful and strategic work, but it can also give you more confidence that your impact tracking is accurate.
 Manual processes can lead to errors in your data.
 Generally, 1% of keystrokes in manual data entry are incorrect, not including missed fields or the dreaded Excel sort selected column fiasco.
 Poor data health can at minimum cause a donor request to be returned undeliverable, wasting time and money.
 At worst, bad data can obscure your organization’s impact and cause you to lose funding.

 Defining Common Automation Terms for Nonprofits

 When you have a process that works, it’s easy to keep using it no matter how inefficient it is, especially when the alternative is digging into confusing new technology with unfamiliar terminology.
 Understanding the common terms around automation and how they apply to your nonprofit will help to make the adoption process less intimidating.

 Here are a few concepts to build your knowledge base around automation and how it can be used in a nonprofit organization.

 Simply put, automation is using technology to improve processes, and visibility between processes, with minimal human input, which enables your nonprofit to scale more effectively.

 How this applies to nonprofits: Your organization will be able to handle more grant applications and programs without having to add headcount because time-consuming manual processes, such as address verification and approval management, are done automatically.